Published in May 2021. Latest update: February 2024.

 The park has a couple of observation platforms and blinds on which are posted signs showing some of the birds and other wildlife commonly found.
 They are good teaching tools for children, not to mention adults.

 The trails, by the way, are easy to walk for kids and basically everyone except those with serious mobility issues.
-The ground is mostly flat to gently sloping, and the trails themselves are a good six to eight feet wide in most places.
+(I get along fairly well with a cane these days, a temporary situation.)
+The ground is mostly flat to gently sloping, and the trails are a good eight to 10 feet wide in most places.
 Sturdy boardwalks take you over Shipetaukin Creek and some marshy areas.

-A wheelchair probably could roll along some of the paths, but only a short section is paved.
-If anyone wishes to visit in a wheelchair, I’d recommend that someone else scout the trails and make a judgment.
+A wheelchair could roll along the paved Lawrence-Hopewell Trail that runs through the park.
+Other trails are gravel or dirt with tire-track ruts.
+If anyone wishes to try them in a wheelchair, I’d recommend that someone else scout the trails and make a judgment.

 Be aware that bicyclists and runners use the trails regularly, and the occasional horse and rider might show up, the former leaving proof.

 My only quibble about the Pole Farm is that the trails are not marked with blazes or markers beyond the crossroads signs that point you to various destinations.
-Further, I have never seen a trail map at a trailhead.
+There are no maps at trailheads.
+Oh, and there’s no pond to attract ducks and other waterfowl, so you’ll typically only spot them if they’re flying overhead.

-The Pole Farm is part of the larger Mercer Meadows park, and its site offers a map of the park at large for download.
-I intend to update this guide with an annotated map at some point soon.
+As noted above, the Pole Farm is part of the larger Mercer Meadows park, and its site offers a map of the park at large for download.

 The history of the Pole Farm is a fascinating study in telecommunications technology, which was what first drew me in.
 But the birds and wildlife and wildflowers are what keep bringing me back.

 Mercer Meadows Pole Farm is free to the public and open 365 days a year, sunrise to sunset.
 Dogs on leashes are welcome.
+The main parking lot is at the intersection of Cold Soil and Keefe Roads, and it’s crowded only when the owls are out.
 Roughly equidistant to Princeton and Trenton, the park is a great destination.
 If you’re visiting this part of New Jersey and have only one chance to go birding, do it here.